 The background color of the layout.
 To set the background color, you can click a color or enter the hex code for the color.
 The colors used in the current website theme are displayed at the top of the color window.
 To make the background transparent, so that the page background shows through, click the Set to transparent button.
 Whether the background color shows through or not may depend on the style settings of the gadgets that appear in the layout.
 If you set both a background color and background image for a layout, only the background image will be displayed.

 The background image that appears in the layout.
+Setting a background image for a layout allows the gadgets that are added to the layout to appear superimposed on the graphic image.
 To select a background image, click the Select button then select an images from the image library or click Own resources to select an image from File management.
 After you have selected the background image, click Apply background.
 Once you have applied a background image, you can control whether and how the image is repeated within the layout (tiled, repeated horizontally, repeated vertically, not repeated), and the position of the image within the layout (left, right, or centered).
 Whether the background image shows through or not may depend on the style settings of the gadgets that appear in the layout.

 The height of the layout.
 You can allow the height to be set automatically based on the content added to the layout – by clicking the Auto option – or set the height yourself by clicking Fixed then entering the height in pixels.
 To adjust the height of the layout to the background image – if one has been selected – click the Adjust height to background image link, and the height of the layout will be automatically set to the height of the image.
 The width of a layout is normally determined by the placeholder in which it is placed, though you can use the Inline style setting (below) to set the layout width.